-Uber's current terms and conditions state:
+Uber's current terms and conditions10 state:

-The arbitration will be administered by the American Arbitration Association ("AAA") in accordance with the Commercial Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes (the "AAA Rules") then in effect, except as modified by this "Dispute Resolution" section.
-(The AAA Rules are available at www.adr.org/arb_med or by calling the AAA at 1-800-778-7879.)
-The Federal Arbitration Act will govern the interpretation and enforcement of this Section.
+The arbitration will be administered by the American Arbitration Association ("AAA") in accordance with the AAA's Consumer Arbitration Rules and the Supplementary Procedures for Consumer Related Disputes (the "AAA Rules") then in effect, except as modified by this Arbitration Agreement.
+The AAA Rules are available at www.adr.org/arb_med or by calling the AAA at 1-800-778-7879.

-In 2016 the CFPB (Bureau of Consumer Financial Protection) proposed regulations which would limit the use of certain pre-dispute arbitration agreements by providers of financial services to consumers:
+In 2017 the CFPB, the Bureau of Consumer Financial Protection, which is a federal agency which has the responsibility to protect financial services consumers, published a final rule to limit the use of pre-dispute arbitration agreements by providers of financial services to consumers.
+The CFPB stated: